AdaCompNUS/context-pomdp/README.md

 #
-# LeTS-Drive with SUMMIT simulator integration
+# Crowd driving with collision-avoidance controllers, POMDP planners, and LeTS-Drive in the SUMMIT simulator

 Simulation and driving in SUMMIT (click to see video):